-The Purdue University Northwest Archives and Special Collections mission is to identify, collect, preserve, and make accessible to researchers materials of enduring value that document the history, culture, scholarship, advancements, and achievements of the university’s faculty, staff, and students
+The Mission of Purdue University Northwest Archives and Special Collections is to identify, collect, preserve, and make materials of enduring value that document the history, culture, scholarship, advancements, and achievements of the university’s faculty, staff, and students accessible to researchers.

 What is an Archive and Special Collection?